npm/npm/doc/cli/npm-dist-tag.md

 This also applies to `npm dedupe`.

-Publishing a package sets the "latest" tag to the published version unless the `--tag` option is used.
+Publishing a package sets the `latest` tag to the published version unless the `--tag` option is used.
 For example, `npm publish --tag=beta`.

 ## PURPOSE

 Tags can be used to provide an alias instead of version numbers.
-For example, `npm` currently uses the tag "next" to identify the upcoming version, and the tag "latest" to identify the current version.
+For example, `npm` currently uses the tag `next` to identify the upcoming version, and the tag `latest` to identify the current version.

-A project might choose to have multiple streams of development, e.g., "stable", "canary".
+A project might choose to have multiple streams of development, e.g., `stable`, `canary`.

 ## CAVEATS